signetlabdei/ns3-mmwave-hbf/src/mmwave/doc/mmwave.rst

 ..
 [MZ2018] Marco Mezzavilla, Menglei Zhang, Michele Polese, Russell Ford, Sourjya Dutta, Sundeep Rangan, Michele Zorzi, “End-to-End Simulation of 5G mmWave Networks”, IEEE Communications Surveys and Tutorials.
 2018.

+..
+[ZP2018] Tommaso Zugno, Michele Polese, and Michele Zorzi.
+2018.
+“Integration of carrier aggregation and dual connectivity for the ns-3 mmWave module.”
+   In Proceedings of the 10th Workshop on ns-3 (WNS3 '18).
+ACM, New York, NY, USA, 45-52.

+..
+[ZP2017] Menglei Zhang, Michele Polese, Marco Mezzavilla, Sundeep Rangan, and Michele Zorzi.
+2017. “ns-3 Implementation of the 3GPP MIMO Channel Model for Frequency Spectrum above 6 GHz.”
+In Proceedings of the Workshop on ns-3 (WNS3 '17).
+ACM, New York, NY, USA, 71-78.

+..
+[RP2018] M. Rebato, M. Polese, and M. Zorzi, “Multi-Sector and Multi-Panel Performance in 5G mmWave Cellular Networks,” in IEEE Global Communications
+   Conference: Communication QoS, Reliability and Modeling (Globecom2018 CQRM), Abu Dhabi, UAE, Dec 2018

+..
+[PM2016] M. Polese, M. Mezzavilla, and M. Zorzi, “Performance Comparison of Dual Connectivity and Hard Handover for LTE-5G Tight Integration,” in SIMUTools 2016